typeshed-internal/stub_uploader/SECURITY.md

 ## Dependencies

-Another possible attack vector are dependencies of stub packages.
+Another possible attack vector is dependencies of stub packages.
 A compromised dependency can have a similar effect to when a stub package gets compromised directly.
 Therefore, only certain dependencies are
 allowed: